touchlab/Kermit/README.md

 Logger.setLogWriters(platformLogWriter())
 ```

 For more fine-grained control, you can supply log writers individually.
+See [LOG_WRITER](docs/LOG_WRITER.md).

 ### Default Tag